USST-RADSAT-SK/software-and-command/README.md

 GitHub (and most other Git platforms) allow you to use branch folders, simply by uses forward slashes.
 Some examples of *good* branch names:
 - admin/restructure-directories
 - test/write-unit-test-framework
+- application/implement-payload-collection-task
-- app/implement-payload-collection-task
+- operation/import-nanopb
 - framework/implement-uart-wrapper
-- operation/import-nanopb
 - hotfix/fix-i2c-bug

-Notice that all six of the directories used are based off of the Project names for the RADSAT-SK GitHub repo (minus hotfix).
+Notice that all six of the directories used are based off of the Project names for the RADSAT-SK GitHub repo (minus hotfix, which is for quick fixes on alpha or beta branches).

-## Directory Structure
-We have chosen to follow a layered approach to code organization, partitioning our project into six *Layers*.
-From the top-down:
-1. Application (source)	-> Performs specific functions required by the mission
-2. Operation			-> Provides generic operations that support the mission
-3. Framework			-> Interfaces with the OS & HAL, to support the mission operations
-4. OS					-> Wraps the Hardware to provide kernel-level support (task scheduling, semaphores, etc.)
-5. HAL					-> Abstracts (i.e. simplifies) access to OBC hardware and peripherals
-6. Hardware				-> The actual On-Board Computer's hardware and peripherals

-Each layer provides an API to the layer directly above it, and thus each layer only interfaces with the layer directly beneath it.
-For example, the code within the Operation layer *only* uses the functionality provided by the Framework layer.
-This allows for nice encapsulation and de-coupling between the layers.

-This has multiple benefits.
-One is that it allows for easier testing, since the top two layers should be completely hardware-independent, meaning they can (for the most part) be unit tested on a desktop PC.
-The decoupling also reduces complexities and debugging time, since each layer can only interface with the one directly beneath it.
-This can also be used to assist with deadlock prevention and other concurrency issues, since the lower layers (framework, OS) can be responsible for that.

-It is important to note that the RADSAT-SK team is only developing the top three layers; the bottom three have already been provided to us.

-If you're unsure of where to place some new code, talk to the current Software and Command Team Lead(s).